puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/mysql.md

 {% endhighlight %}

 Now that you have a user and database, you can use a grant to define the privileges for that user.

-Note that the `*` character will match any table, meaning that the `lvm_user` has access to all tables in the `lvm` database, so add the following to the default node also.
+Add the following to the default node to grant permissions.
+Note that the `*` character will match any table.
+Thus, `table => 'lvm.*'` below will mean that the `lvm_user` has `ALL` permissions to all tables in the `lvm` database.

 {% highlight puppet %}
   mysql_grant { 'lvm_user@localhost/lvm.*':